-From the very beginnings, several painters cooperated spontaneously to decorate the store and fitting rooms of the historic flagship store on Via Condotti with their pictures, drawings, engravings and ceramics.
-Schifano, Guttuso, Afro, Gentilini, Savelli, Fougeron, Del Fabretto, Scordia, Quaglia, Cagli, Leoncillo, Fini, Lepri, Picasso, Modigliani, Capogrossi, Guzzi, Cocteau, Matta and many other artists were all friends to Battistoni and are now well represented in the store with their typical works.
-This passion is confirmed by the Guglielmo Battistoni Foundation, created by Gianni and his sister Simonetta, to support young artists chosen by an international jury; a link with the founder who designed shirts to pay his way through Rome’s Academy of Fine Arts.
-Guglielmo would eventually prefer his ‘side’ job and concentrated on being a master tailor rather than pursuing his artistic vocation: how sound was this decision, time has well told.
+From the very beginnings, several painters cooperated spontaneously to decorate the show and fitting rooms of the historic boutique in Via Condotti, with their pictures, drawings, engravings and ceramics.
+Afro, Gentilini, Savelli, Fougeron, Del Fabretto, Scordia, Quaglia, Cagli, Leoncillo, Leonor Fini, Stan Lepri, Picasso, Modigliani, Capogrossi, Beppe Guzzi, Cocteau, Matta and many other artists belonging to world celebrity, were all friends to Battistoni and are now well represented in the shop by their typical works.
+This passion is confirmed by the Guglielmo Battistoni Foundation, created by Gianni and his sister Simonetta, to support young artists chosen by an international jury; a link with the founder who designed shirts to pay his way through Rome’s school of Fine Arts.
+Guglielmo would eventually prefer his ‘side’ activity and concentrated on being a fashion designer rather than pursuing his artistic vocation: how sound was this decision, time has well told.

-One morning, one of Guglielmo Battistoni’s assistants came all excited at him flashing a letter, that was just received, carrying an aristocratic emblem.
+One morning, one of Guglielmo Battistoni’s assistants came in all excited waving a letter, that was just received, carrying a crest.
 A member of Spain’s high aristocracy was to thank and praise Battistoni for its craft.
 Guglielmo Battistoni kindly smiled, and invited his collaborator to go back to work with more zeal after such an acknowledgment.
 This noted, throughout its history, Battistoni has strived to meet the highest standards in terms of skills, quality and style.
-Such a commitment to excellence – attained by serving both, and equally, tradition and innovation – could not go unnoticed by the Royal and Aristocratic circles, allowing the House to receive awards and formal endorsements from – among others – His Majesty Umberto II, His Majesty the Emperor of Persia, His Royal Highness Filippo d’Assia, the Prince d’Arenberg, the Dutch Royal Family, the Royal Court of Sweden.
+Such a commitment to excellence – attained by serving both, and equally, tradition and innovation – could not go unnoticed by the Royal and Aristocratic circles, allowing the House to receive awards and formal endorsements from – among others – His Majesty Umberto II last king of Italy, His Majesty the Emperor of Persia, His Royal Highness Philipp of Hesse, the Prince d’Arenberg, the Dutch Prince Bernhard, the Royal Court of Sweden.
 All compliments that, far from flattering the House to some self-indulgence, have always – on the contrary – stirred the Battistoni family and all its collaborators into more dedication to pursue ever increasing standards and more challenging goals.